 Parque Natural de la Zona Volcanica de la Garrotxa

-The Natural park is just a short drive from Olot city centre.
-The park entrance consists of plenty of parking, washrooms, vending machines and picnic areas.
+The Natural park is just a short drive from Olot city center.
+The park entrance has plenty of parking, washrooms, vending machines, and picnic areas.
 Past the washrooms, there are framed park maps and a few trail starting points going in three different directions.
-The trails are steep and narrow in some places and wide in others passing through forests, along dirt roads, homes and even a hot air balloon rental business.
+The trails are steep and narrow in some places and wide in others passing through forests, along dirt roads, homes, and even a hot air balloon rental business.

-Olot is a wonderful place and we only really scratched the surface.
-We will definitely be back to walk the hiking trails and to be honest would be perfectly happy to eat take out from La Nomada for the entire trip.
+Olot is a beautiful place and we only really scratched the surface.
+We will definitely be back to walk the hiking trails and to be honest, would be perfectly happy to eat takeout from La Nomada for the entire trip.

 If you’re looking for a nice day trip from Barcelona, consider a trip to Olot.
 Whether you are happy browsing the streets of the old town with its magnificent cathedrals and charming shops, or getting some exercise and enjoying nature on the many trails; Olot is the perfect option.